Abdullah-AlSawalmeh/reading-notes/README.md

 So, I need to stay all along having the growth mindset, and here are some reminders that I keep remind myself to stay on the growth mindset:

-1. If I felt that I am going to give up on my dream, I keep remoinding myself of how I get to this point, what achievements I have done during my life.
+1. If I felt that I am going to give up on my dream, I keep reminding myself of how I get to this point, what achievements I have done during my life.
-2. If I felt that achiveing the goal that I am working on is too hard, I keep reminding myself that another person in this world have this goal, so surly I can do it.
+2. If I felt that achieving the goal that I am working on is too hard, I keep reminding myself that another person in this world have this goal, so surly I can do it.
 3. If I felt that I am not good at doing what I am doing, I keep reminding myself that this is easy and I am as a human being, I can do whatever I want.